sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/README.md

     maybe some cities excluded.
 - > Dirac’s theorem can be proved as a corollary to Ore’s theorem because the conditions of Dirac’s theorem imply those of Ore’s theorem. i.e. Dirac’s $\subset$ Ore’s
+- FIGURE 14
+  WLOG assume we start from 000
+  then based on symmetry the 010 can be also at the upper or right of 000 Then 110 adjacent with 100 can be *only* above 010 since it has distance 2 from 001.
+  Then 011,111 are decide by 001,110 since only one choice is left.
 ### 10.6
 - > has no interior vertices other than a based on p657, $a$ is not one interior vertex.